Gather Pilot Guide

 - Median Conversation Length: If you see a small number here, that’s good – it’s a sign of quick interactions.
 The average conversation in Gather is 10 minutes long, compared to 52 minutes in Zoom.
 (Source)

 - Conversation Length: Look at the percentage of conversations shorter than 10 minutes.
-This metric is another sign of rapid collaboration instead of reliance on formal meetings.
+This metric is another sign of rapid collaboration.

 Review the survey feedback and Insights metrics to build your case for Gather.
 Pair the data with employee quotes to capture the complete picture of your pilot experience.